pixinvent/vuexy-laravel-bootstrap-jetstream/README.md

 ### Finalizing The Installation

-After installing Master jetstream and swapping Jetstream resources, remove tailwindCSS and its dependencies if any from your package.json and then install and build your NPM dependencies and migrate your database:
+After installing Vuexy jetstream and swapping Jetstream resources, remove tailwindCSS and its dependencies if any from your package.json and then install and build your NPM dependencies and migrate your database:

 ```